AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     dotnet dev-certs https --trust
     ```

 1. You will see another pop-up asking you if you want to install the certificate.
-Enter **Yes**.
+Select **Yes**.

     ![trust-dev-certs.png](../media/trust-dev-certs.png)